plasticbugs/mrdoarcade/README.md

 Changes:
 - Arcade Title screen
 - Redesigned sprites (created by TIX@AtariAge)
-- Fix full screen image intermission for Extra Mr. Do
+- Full screen image intermission for Extra Mr. Do
+- Full screen "Very Good" intermission with music every 3rd, 6th and 9th rounds
 - Extra Mr. Do tune (Astro Boy theme song)
 - Main background music (the Can Can song)
 - Lose a life jingle